 If you do put on excess weight, you may find it in an unwanted area: your chest.
 The technical term for breast growth in men is ‘gynecomastia’, and can be related to an increased level of estrogen in comparison to testosterone, says Calvert.

 Gynecomastia is usually not harmful but the breast tissue can be sore, and many men find it embarrassing, especially during summer months when you’re baring your chest at the pool or backyard barbeques.

 Losing facial and body hair can also be a symptom of low testosterone in men.

 However, hair loss on the head is typically not a sign of low testosterone.

 Male pattern baldness is predominantly driven by levels of dihydrotestosterone (DHT), which is made from testosterone by an enzyme.
-DHT interferes with the hair’s growth cycle, shrinking and shortening the hair making it easier for it to fall out and more difficult for it to grow back.
+DHT interferes with your natural growth cycle, shrinking and shortening the hair making it easier for it to fall out and more difficult for it to grow back.